LiSHT: Non-Parametric Linearly Scaled Hyperbolic Tangent Activation Function for Neural Networks: Introduction

 Recently, Xu et al. have performed an empirical study of rectified activations in CNNs \cite{xu2015empirical}.
-Very recently, Ramachandran et al. proposed a sigmoid-weighted linear unit $Swish$ activation function \cite{ramachandran2017swish}.
-They tested with many functions and found $Swish$, i.e., $f(x) = x \times sigmoid(\beta x)$ is a promising activation function.
-The $Swish$ activation function interpolates between $ReLU$ and Linear function, by learning the parameter $\beta$.
-However, the gradient diminishing problem is still present in case of $Swish$ function.
-Recently, an attempt is made to design the complex and nonparametric activation function for complex-valued neural networks (CVNNs) \cite{scardapane2018complex}.
-It relies over the kernel expansion with a fixed dictionary which can be implemented on vectorized hardware.
+Very recently, a promising $Swish$ activation function was introduced as sigmoid-weighted linear unit, i.e., $f(x) = x \times sigmoid(\beta x)$ \cite{ramachandran2017swish}.
+Based on the value of the learnable $\beta$, $Swish$ adjusts the amount of non-linearity.

-The existing activation functions are still weak to replace the $ReLU$ due to inconsistent gains.
 In this paper, a linearly scaled hyperbolic tangent activation function ($LiSHT$) is proposed to introduce the non-linearities in the neural networks.
 The $LiSHT$ scales the $Tanh$ function linearly to tackle its gradient diminishing problem.
-Here, some classification tackle experiments are performed to show the improvement over variety of datasets on three type of neural networks.

-The contributions of this paper are as follows, \begin{itemize} \item A new activation function named non-parametric Linearly Scaled Hyperbolic Tangent ($LiSHT$) is proposed by linearly scaling the $Tanh$ activation function. \item The increased amount of non-linearity of the proposed activation function is visualized from its first and second order derivatives curves (Fig.~\ref{fig:prop_derivative}) \item The proposed $LiSHT$ activation function is tested with different types of neural networks, including older Artificial Neural Network (ANN) by Multilayer Perceptron (MLP), Convolutional Neural Network (CNN) by Residual Neural Network (ResNet), and Recurrent Neural Network (RNN) by Long-Short Term Memory (LSTM) network. \item Rigorous experiments and analysis are performed for some classification problems. \item Three different types of experimental data are used 1) one-dimensional data, including Car, Iris and MNIST (converted from image) datasets, 2) 2-D image data, including MNIST, CIFAR-10 and CIFAR-100 datasets, and 3) sentiment analysis data, including twitter140 dataset. \item The impact of different non-linearity functions over activation feature maps and weight distribution has been analyzed. \end{itemize}
+The contributions of this paper are as follows, \begin{itemize} \item A new activation function named non-parametric Linearly Scaled Hyperbolic Tangent ($LiSHT$) is proposed by linearly scaling the $Tanh$ activation function. \item The increased amount of non-linearity of the proposed activation function is visualized from its first and second order derivatives curves (Fig.~\ref{fig:prop_derivative}). \item The proposed $LiSHT$ activation function is tested with different types of neural networks, including Multilayer Perceptron, Residual Neural Network, and Long-Short Term Memory based networks. \item Three different types of experimental data are used 1) $\mathbb{R}$-dimensional data, including Iris and MNIST (converted from image) datasets, 2) image data, including MNIST, CIFAR-10 and CIFAR-100 datasets, and 3) sentiment analysis data, including twitter140 dataset. \item The impact of different non-linearity functions over activation feature maps and weight distribution has been analyzed. \item The activation maps, weight distributions and optimization landscape are also analyzed to show the effectiveness of the proposed \textit{LiSHT} activation function. \end{itemize}